Self-Organization and Spectral Mechanism of Attractor Landscapes in High-Capacity Kernel Hopfield Networks

 \subsubsection{Step 2: Spectral Concentration on the Ridge}

-Based on Proposition 1, we can now interpret the ``Ridge of Optimization.''
+Based on Proposition 1, we can now interpret the Ridge.
 We hypothesize that the high stability observed in this regime is not due to a uniform strengthening of all weights, but rather due to a specific reorganization of the spectral structure.
 We term this phenomenon \textbf{Spectral Concentration}.

-\begin{proposition}[Spectral Concentration] On the Ridge of Optimization, the matrix $\boldsymbol{\alpha}$ exhibits strong spectral concentration.
+\begin{proposition}[Spectral Concentration, empirical and heuristic] On the Ridge of Optimization, the matrix $\boldsymbol{\alpha}$ exhibits strong spectral concentration.
 The leading eigenvalue becomes dominant ($\lambda_1 \gg \lambda_k$ for $k > 1$), thereby maximizing the Pinnacle Sharpness via Proposition 1.
 Crucially, unlike a rank-1 collapse, the trailing eigenvalues remain non-zero ($\lambda_k > 0$), maintaining the full-rank structure necessary to store multiple patterns. \end{proposition}

-Appendix~\ref{app:spectral_concentration} provides a theoretical justification for this phenomenon.
+Appendix A.3 provides a theoretical justification for this phenomenon.
 It explains how the maximum-margin objective naturally leads to a spectral structure that amplifies the principal mode for stability while preserving separability for capacity.

 This spectral structure explains the dual nature of the network's high performance: \begin{enumerate} \item \textbf{Global Stability:} The massive leading eigenvalue $\lambda_1$ creates a steep, deep potential funnel (Direct Force) that strongly pulls states towards the stored patterns. \item \textbf{Memory Capacity:} The non-zero trailing eigenvalues preserve the fine-grained information required to distinguish between different patterns, preventing them from collapsing into a single spurious attractor. \end{enumerate}